Swoorup/InMemSearchDemo/README.md

     )
 ```

-## Notes
+## Notes/Assumptions

-* Currently only full value matching is supported when searching via fields.
+* Only full value matching is supported when searching via fields.
 However, for arrays it supports matching any of the array elements.
+* There is currently no way to query optional fields whose values are not present.
 * Only immutable constructs i.e `case classes` must be used for runtime safety.
+* Currently updating the same document already present in the database is unsupported due to stale indexes not being deleted.

 ## Future improvements

 * Pluggable indexers.
 (Geospatial indexing, string prefix)
+* Macro to derive the schema automatically from case classes.

 ## Demo